SciLifeLab widens its infrastructure capacity

 - U-READ (Unit for Rapid Engineered Antibody Development) at Lund University that will be integrated in the platform Drug Discovery and Development

-Since earlier there are two facilities within SciLifeLab that belong to universities outside the host universities:
+Since earlier there are two units within SciLifeLab that belong to universities outside the host universities:

 - Mass Cytometry that operates both at the Stockholm node of SciLifeLab and at Linköping University